polyaxon/polyaxon/docs/integrations/sso-gitlab.md

 status: published
 ---

-## Overview

-You can GitLab to manage your organization’s entire membership.
+You can use GitLab to manage your organization’s entire membership.

 ## Register a GitLab application